bibanon/bibanon/Stories/Densha-Otoko/Densha-Otoko.md

 ## [[TV drama]]

 The Densha Otoko TV Drama takes the story from the book and fills in the blanks, turning it into one of the greatest TV shows ever made.
 It gives viewers a boatload of jokes and touching moments.
 Along with that comes a easily understandable look into the world of [[2channel]], otakus, and the  right from the beginning.
-This drama is well-worthy of the title

-See [[Densha Otoko TV Drama]] for more info and subtitles, and also to help translate.
+See [[Densha Otoko TV Drama]] for more info and subtitles.

 ## Characters